...

 Without proper treatment, German roach infestations can spread quickly and move between units in apartment buildings or between commercial kitchens.

-American Roaches Respond to Perimeter Treatments
+American Roaches Respond to Exterior Treatments

 Prevention Focuses on Habitat Changes